eclipse-archived/codewind-vscode/README.md

 2. Open the **Codewind** view in the Explorer view group or enter `Focus on Codewind View` into the [**Command Palette**](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
 If you do not see the Codewind view in either the Explorer view or the **Command Palette**, the extension did not install correctly.
 3. Codewind requires the installation of additional Docker images to run.
 Choose **Install** when prompted to complete the installation.
 The installation may take a few minutes to complete.
 Codewind creates a folder called `codewind-workspace` within your home directory to contain your projects.
 On Windows, this is the `C:\codewind-workspace` directory.
 When the installation is complete, you can open the `codewind-workspace` folder or a project within the workspace as your VS Code workspace.
 The tools offer to open the workspace for you if it’s not open already.

+## Building Codewind from the source
+1. Clone the `codewind` repository.
+2. Clone the `codewind-vscode` repo.
+3. Run the `./script/build.sh` script to run the Codewind build, or run the `./run.sh` script to build and start Codewind.
+4. Run the plug-in by following the instructions in **Developing**.

+## Developing
+- To host the extension yourself so you can develop or debug it, clone this repository and run the **Extension** launch in `dev/.vscode/launch.json`.
+See [Developing Extensions](https://code.visualstudio.com/docs/extensions/developing-extensions) for more information.
+- If not run using the **Extension** launch, the tools will pull the latest Codewind release tag, eg. `0.3` (see [`DEFAULT_CW_TAG`](https://github.com/eclipse/codewind-vscode/blob/master/dev/src/codewind/connection/InstallerWrapper.ts)).
+To run against the latest development version of Codewind:
+    1. Start Codewind using [`run.sh`](https://github.com/eclipse/codewind/blob/master/run.sh) or [`start.sh`](https://github.com/eclipse/codewind/blob/master/start.sh).
+    2. From a terminal, run `export CW_TAG=latest` (or your Windows equivalent).
+    3. Close all instances of VS Code.
+    4. Launch VS Code (`code`) from the same shell so the environment is picked up.
+- You can also build the extension `.vsix` yourself by running [`vsce package`](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#packaging-extensions) from `dev/`.
+Refer to the [`Jenkinsfile`](https://github.com/eclipse/codewind-vscode/blob/master/Jenkinsfile) to see the exact steps the build runs.
+- The extension bundles dependency executables.
+These are gitignored, but should be kept up-to-date on your local system with the same versions used in the `Jenkinsfile` `parameters` section.
+Run `dev/bin/pull.sh` to download the dependencies.
+Also see `dev/bin/README.txt`.
+- The [`prebuild`](https://github.com/eclipse/codewind-vscode/blob/master/dev/prebuild.js) script is used in the CI builds to build separate versions of the extension for VS Code and Theia, since each of those has some commands that the other does not.
+It deletes inapplicable commands from the `package.json`, and does not modify any ts/js code.
+Run this before `vsce package` to get a closer-to-production build, but be ready to revert the changes.

 ## Using Codewind for VS Code
 To see the actions available, open the [**Command Palette**](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and type `Codewind`.</br>